OPEC maintains its expectations of continued “strong” demand for oil in 2022

 The Organization of Petroleum Exporting Countries (OPEC) said Tuesday in its monthly report that its demand forecast for 2022 was maintained, with an expected rise of 4.2 million barrels per day to reach 100.8 million barrels.

-“Although the impact of the omicron is expected to be mild and short-lived, there are still doubts about new mutations or new restrictions on mobility, and the global economic recovery is steady,” she added.
+“Although the impact of the omicron is expected to be mild and short-lived, there are still doubts regarding new mutations or new restrictions on mobility, and the global economic recovery is steady,” she added.

 And OPEC reiterated its optimism, as it concluded in an article devoted to monetary policies to expect “strong” demand and estimated that “the oil market should remain well supported throughout 2022.”